How to Build a WordPress Business Directory: 7 Simple Steps

 Duplicate listings plague most growing directories and harm both user experience and SEO performance.
 Implement automatic duplicate detection based on business name and address combinations, and create a clear process for business owners to claim existing listings rather than creating new ones.

 Slow load times kill directory success faster than any other factor.
 Users expect pages to load in under 3 seconds, and businesses won’t pay for listings on slow sites.
 Common culprits include oversized images, too many plugins, poor hosting, and inadequate caching.
+According to Mozilla’s web performance documentation, even a one-second delay in page load time can reduce conversions by 7%.

 SEO cannibalization occurs when multiple pages compete for the same keywords.
 Avoid creating category pages and individual listings that target identical search terms.
 Use canonical tags appropriately and ensure each page serves a distinct search intent.